What-is-Client-&-Server-side-DataTable-processing

 Why do we use DataTables instead of simple Html tables?

-DataTables is a powerful jQuery plugin for creating table listings and adding interactions to them.
-It provides searching, sorting, and pagination without any configuration where simple Html tables collection of Html tags and not giving any advanced features like DataTables.
+DataTables is a powerful jQuery plugin for creating table listings and adding interactions between columns.
+It provides searching, column sorting, and pagination without any configuration, whereas simple HTML tables collect HTML tags and do not give any advanced features like DataTables.

 How to use DataTables using the jquery plugin?